Coffee Hair Dye is a Legit DIY Solution — and it’s 100% Natural

 Coffee Hair Dye is the DIY Alternative You Need

 With safer-at-home orders in place and a general nervousness about being in close proximity to others, more people than ever are having to rely on their own beauty skills to keep their grooming up to snuff.
-And for those with not-so-natural hair color, that means dyeing your head.
-But you don’t have to turn to a box of chemicals to temporarily get the style you want — you can nab the coffee sitting in your cupboard.
+And for those with not-so-natural hair color, that means dyeing your hair.
+But you don’t have to turn to a box of chemicals to temporarily get the style you want—you can nab the coffee sitting in your cupboard.

 “The harsh chemicals found in conventional dyes can do your hair more damage than good, especially now, when they can cause your hair to react in negative ways without a hair technician on hand to fix the damage,” says Adina Mahalli, natural hair and skincare expert for Maple Holistics in Farmingdale, New Jersey.
 “If you want to just top up your color or give your hair an extra boost while in quarantine, natural alternatives such as coffee can be an ideal, safe solution.”